govau/service-manual/content/user-research/team-sport/textblock1.md

 layout: components/textblock
 quote: User experience is everyone in the team’s responsibility.
 ---
+User experience is everyone in the team’s responsibility.
+Team members that see users interacting with their service, have empathy with users.
+Those team members then have insight into what the team is trying to achieve.
+This happens in their individual discipline and specific work on the product.

 Participation in user research helps your team:
 - understand what people experience when using your service